 Because of one person’s agenda, I almost gave up a huge part of myself.
 So Don’t fake liking things or let people influence what you do.
 It will not get you the right people in your life.
 You will be friends with people who don’t know who you really are or what your interests are.
 It’s so much easier in life just being you…

-When you fake liking something or fake your personality I know from experience it can get pretty exhausting.
+When you fake liking something or fake your personality I know from experience that it can get pretty exhausting.
 You are always having to be someone else and you will always have to be “ON” as this persona until you get home and you are alone in your room.

 The sooner you can know who you are you can start building your own identity.
 It will save you so much time and hassle, please listen to that stupid saying.
 Don’t change yourself for anyone because it can and will always come to bite you in the ass later.